Edit: Sep 2019

 I have written a blog titled “What is Power Pivot” before and I refer people to that page all the time – this helps me quickly give people a detailed summary of what they need to know.
 Today I am writing about Power Query for the same reason – to have something that I can point people towards when they are just starting out.

-Power Query is an Extract, Transform and Load tool (ETL) that helps Excel and Power BI users connect to data, transform the shape of the data as required and then load the data for further use, typically into Excel, Power BI, CSV etc. ETL tools are not new – there are many enterprise strength tools in the marketplace that are used by IT professionals.
+Power Query is an Extract, Transform and Load tool (ETL) that helps Power BI and Excel users connect to data, transform the shape of the data as required and then load the data for further use, typically into Power BI, Excel, CSV etc. ETL tools are not new – there are many enterprise strength tools in the marketplace that are used by IT professionals.
 What makes Power Query such a ground-breaking tool is it is the first tool built specifically for business users.

 Who can benefit from Power Query?

 If one or more of the following scenarios applies to you, then Power Query is a great tool to make your life better.

 - You spend hours and hours of repetitive work combining data from various source into a single data table before you can start the real work.

 - You have data in a file but it is the wrong shape for the task at hand.
 You need to spend time “reshaping” the data before you can use it.